MicrosoftDocs/sql-docs/docs/t-sql/database-console-commands/dbcc-checkdb-transact-sql.md

 These logical consistency checks cross check the internal index table of the index object with the user table that it is referencing.
 To find outlying rows, an internal query is constructed to perform a full intersection of the internal and user tables.
 Running this query can have a very high effect on performance, and its progress cannot be tracked.
 Therefore, we recommend that you specify `WITH EXTENDED_LOGICAL_CHECKS` only if you suspect index issues that are unrelated to physical corruption, or if page-level checksums have been turned off and you suspect column-level hardware corruption.
 -   If the index is a filtered index, DBCC CHECKDB performs consistency checks to verify that the index entries satisfy the filter predicate.
 -   If the compatibility level is 90 or less, unless `NOINDEX` is specified, DBCC CHECKDB performs both physical and logical consistency checks on a single table or indexed view and on all its nonclustered and XML indexes.
 Spatial indexes are not supported.
 - Starting with SQL Server 2016, additional checks on persisted computed columns, UDT columns, and filtered indexes will not run by default to avoid the expensive expression evaluations.
 This change greatly reduces the duration of CHECKDB against databases containing these objects.
-However, the physical consistency checks of  these objects is always completed.
-Only when `EXTENDED_LOGICAL_CHECKS` option is specified will the expression evaluations be performed in addition to already present logical checks (indexed view, XML indexes, and spatial indexes) as part of the `EXTENDED_LOGICAL_CHECKS` option.
+However, the physical consistency check of  these objects is always completed.
+Only when `EXTENDED_LOGICAL_CHECKS` option is specified, will the expression evaluations be performed in addition to the logical checks that are already present  as part of the `EXTENDED_LOGICAL_CHECKS` option (indexed view, XML indexes, and spatial indexes).

 **To learn the compatibility level of a database**
 -   [View or Change the Compatibility Level of a Database](../../relational-databases/databases/view-or-change-the-compatibility-level-of-a-database.md)